What do psychologists mean by the " sexualization of girls? "

 According to the American Psychological Association, sexualization occurs when “individuals are regarded as sex objects and evaluated in terms of their physical characteristics and sexiness.”

-This doesn’t sound like something that the parents of young children should have to worry about.
-Yet as I write this at the end of 2010 in the United States, the popular culture seems increasingly accepting of the sexualization of children.
+That isn't something that children should ever have to contend with.
+But the popular culture seems increasingly accepting of the sexualization of children.

 Examples come from many quarters:

 The examples are creepy.
-But what exactly is bad about them?
+But what exactly is harmful about them?

 The most common worries are that girls will learn to view themselves as sex objects, or that girls will develop anxieties when they fail to meet popular standards of beauty.